NEXTDC adds 9MW customer contracts at new Sydney data centre

 Scroggie asserts the recent developments with S2 will not change the company’s existing FY19 capital expenditure guidance (between AU$430-470 million) as the additional capital expenditure will form part of the additional capacity to be delivered in FY20.

-“The demand for our data centre services continues to accelerate and exceed our expectations, particularly in the Sydney market, yet requires discipline and patience as the nexus between the hyperscale capacity planning, site development, infrastructure deployment and revenue recognition can in practice be 2-3 years for these very large hyperscale developments,” says Scroggie.
+“The demand for our data center services continues to accelerate and exceed our expectations, particularly in the Sydney market, yet requires discipline and patience as the nexus between the hyperscale capacity planning, site development, infrastructure deployment and revenue recognition can in practice be 2-3 years for these very large hyperscale developments,” says Scroggie.

 “This is all part of NEXTDC’s digital infrastructure business model, which continues to build long term value through contracted capacity and tangible asset backing.”